Georg Gyssling

-Georg Gyssling (16 June 1893 – 8 January 1965) was German consul to the United States from 1927 until 1941, since 1933 in Los Angeles.
+Georg Gyssling (16 June 1893 – 8 January 1965) was a German consul to the United States from 1927 until 1941, since 1933 in Los Angeles.
 He was a member of the Nazi Party from 1931.

 Early life

 Gyssling was born in 1893 in Walzen, Upper Silesia, in Imperial Germany.
 He enlisted in the Imperial German Army during World War I, and after the war earned a doctorate of German law.
 He became a diplomat for the German Foreign Office and in 1927 arrived in the United States as a German Consul.

 Olympic career

 Gyssling was also a bobsledder who competed in the early 1930s.
 The German team finished seventh and last in the four-man event at the 1932 Winter Olympics in Lake Placid, New York.

 Hitler’s man in Hollywood

 Gyssling was the German Foreign Office representative in Los Angeles, and was sometimes referred to as "Hitler's Hollywood consul".
 He had a specific brief to monitor the activities of the studios, and by all accounts he was extremely diligent and effective in his duties.
 Nevertheless, later documents revealed that Gyssling despised Adolf Hitler and the Nazi Party, yearned for a return to a more democratic (albeit nationalistic) Germany, and gave classified information to American intelligence officials before World War II began.
+He is portrayed by Michael Siberry in the Amazon TV series The Last Tycoon.